couchbase-examples/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-typescript/quickstart-typescript.md

   - [Load travel-sample bucket in Couchbase Capella](https://docs.couchbase.com/cloud/clusters/data-service/import-data-documents.html#import-sample-data)

 > Note that this tutorial is designed to work with the latest Node SDK version (4.x) for Couchbase.
-It will not work with the older Node js versions  for Couchbase without adapting the code.
+It will not work with the older Node.js versions for Couchbase without adapting the code.

 ### Couchbase Capella Configuration